Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L05_Creating_an_App.md

 6. Select **Rename**.

 7. Enter **mainScreen** and press the [Enter] key.
-Note: It is always a good idea to give components meaningful names, it makes them easier to use as your application gets more complex.
+    *Note:* It is always a good
+    idea to give components meaningful names, it makes them easier to use as your application gets more complex.

 ### Task 2 – Add Header to the App

-Part of making a good app is giving it a personality, we are going to keep things simple here and just add a basic header to the app.
+Part of making a good app is giving it a personality.
+We are going to keep things simple here and just add a basic header to the app.

 1. Select the **Insert** tab.

 2. Click **Label**.

 3. A label will be added to the screen.
-Select the Label.
+Select the label.

-4. Rename the label **headerLabel** by clicking the … Rename in the control tree on the left side of the screen
+4. Rename the label **headerLabel** by clicking the **… Rename** in the control tree on the left side of the screen.

 5. Select the **Home** tab.